 About the Event

-A working conference for hospital and health system executives who are ready to strengthen today’s foundation and design a more connected, future-ready care experience.
+Hosted by Quint Studer and Dan Collard, a working conference for hospital and health system executives who are ready to strengthen today’s foundation and design a more connected, future-ready care experience.

 Healthcare doesn’t need a fresh start—it needs a thoughtful rewire.
 Rewiring Healthcare: Foundation to Future brings together senior leaders to step back from daily fires, look honestly at what is and isn’t working, and leave with a practical blueprint to improve performance, experience, and well-being across their organization.